1Cyan/worktable/Home.md

 Notes on Peebles and Bullock spin parameters: these parameters are vaguely defined due to the ambiguity/lack of standard in the mass, radius, and energy of a subhalo.
 Use them with caution.
 If possible, use the `SpecificAngularMomentum` instead of the spin parameters.

-For the Hydrodynamical version of HBT, there might be objects with `Nbound=0` and an empty particle list. this means the track is lost due to all its particles consumed by a BH.
+There might be objects with `Nbound=0` and an empty particle list.
+These are mostly eliminated tracks arising from small halos that had their most-bound particles fluctuated away from the halo itself and then back again, creating duplicate branches which are eliminated later.
+In hydro simulations, `Nbound=0` tracks could also exist as a result of all its particles consumed by a BH.

+For scientific analysis of the tracks, we recommend a basic selection in `LastMaxMass` (the peak mass of each track), to eliminate under-resolved tracks.

 ## Notes for users migrating from `HBT` to `HBT2`
 HBT and HBT2 have different algorithmic details.
 They are not expected to give identical results.